Mars Vase Small Steel Blue

 Please avoid using the scourer side of the sponge as it will create scratching on the surface of the glass.

-After hand washing let the product dry.
-Finish cleaning by drying and polishing the product using a soft cloth, preferably micro fiber.
+After hand washing, let the product dry.
+Finish cleaning by drying and polishing the product using a soft cloth, preferably microfiber.

 Pentagon Design